tmtsoftware/esw/docs/src/main/uisupport/UIOverview.md

 The key is the UI Application Gateway (UIAG) provided as part of UISTD/ESW Phase 1 shown in green in the figure.
 The UIAG is a JVM-based application that acts as an HTTP server.
 The UIAG has several functions:

-* It registers itself with the Location Service so the UI can also use the Location Service to find the UIAG’s connection information using the Location Service HTTP API.
+* It registers itself with the Location Service, so the UI can also use the Location Service to find the UIAG’s connection information using the Location Service HTTP API.
 * It may serve web pages if needed for the presentation of the UI, although splitting presentation pages to another web server is also an option.
 (This feature is not currently implemented).